Watchful is a mobile product intelligence startup that surfaces unreleased features – TechCrunch

 “When you open the app, you’ll probably see a different version from the app I see.
 You’re in a different region, you have a different device,” co-founder and CEO Itay Kahana told me.
 He previously founded popular to-do app Any.do.

 For product designers, it has become a nightmare as you can’t simply open an app and look at what your competitors are doing.
-At any point in time, there are many different versions of the same app as there are multiple A/B tests going on at the same time.
+At any point in time, there are as many different versions of the same app as there are multiple A/B tests going on at the same time.

-Watchful lets you learn from competition by analyzing all those different versions and annotating changes in user flows, flagging unreleased features and uncovering design changes.
+Watchful lets you learn from the competition by analyzing all those different versions and annotating changes in user flows, flagging unreleased features and uncovering design changes.

 It is different from other mobile intelligence startups, such as App Annie or Sensor Tower.
 Those services mostly let you track downloads and rankings on the App Store and Play store to uncover products that are doing well.